 Lastly, if you think of anything that your coach can do to enhance your experience, talk to them about it.
 Maybe you need more encouragement in your feedback, shorter workouts during the week, or to learn a couple of new exercises.
 Whatever it is, communicate it to your coach.
 Chances are, it won’t be a problem for them to make that adjustment, which will make your training that much more enjoyable.

 It can feel weird asking for things, but when it comes to your training, remember that your coach is there to help you.
 They genuinely care about your training experience, and there are a few requests that you should make both for your own benefit and so your coach is better able to coach you.

 One request you should get really comfortable making is to let your coach know if you’d like more detail about something, whether it’s about a programming adjustment, a lifting technique or cue, or advice on how to coach yourself.
-(If you have a lot of training questions, be sure to check out Starting Strength and Barbell Logic materials, most of which are free.)
+(If you have a lot of training questions, be sure to check out Barbell Logics materials.)
 In particular, If an instruction or cue isn’t really hitting home with you, let your coach know so they can try to communicate it a bit differently.
 At our core, coaches are teachers, and we love talking about training.
 Your coach also likely has a library of resources to share with you to help answer your questions and improve your training.